diagrams/diagrams-doc/doc/arrow.rst

 is useful, for example, for making the arrowhead and tail take up the same length of shaft.
 In fact `widths` can be used to simultaneously set the size of the head and tail so that they have the specified width.
-Similarly `gap` and `sizes` can be used to simultaneously set the `headGap` / `tailGap` and the `headSize` / `tailSize` respectively.
+Similarly `gaps` and `sizes` can be used to simultaneously set the `headGap` / `tailGap` and the `headSize` / `tailSize` respectively.